NBA Betting Guide: How to Bet on NBA Games

 No matter the prop, the sportsbook will delineate your options clearly and include the requisite payout on either outcome.

-Other popular futures bets include individual awards like Rookie of the Year and Most Valuable Player.
+Other popular NBA futures bets include individual awards like Rookie of the Year and Most Valuable Player.
+Star players expected to be in the running will be listed.
 Most sportsbooks also offer a “FIELD” option, which allows you to bet on every player not listed as an option.

 Another popular futures bet is team win totals.
 Prior to the start of the NBA season, oddsmakers will set each team’s projected win total, based on their predicted season-long performance.
 As with other totals bets, bettors can take the over or the under.
 Referred to as season props, they’re typically available for all 30 NBA teams.
-Be careful before putting a lot of money down on a season prop, as that money will be tied up until the season is over!
+Be careful before putting a large portion of your bankroll down on a season prop, as that money will be tied up until the season is over!

-It’s important to recognize that many sportsbooks close these bets shortly before the season starts.
+It’s important to recognize that many sportsbooks close these bets shortly before the season tip-off.
 Further, the majority of sports betting sites won’t allow you to include futures within any parlay bet.

 NBA In-Game Live Betting